Latest SeedProd News

 LiveChat sign up page design

 LiveChat is one of the best live chat and chatbot services for small businesses.
-And its sign-up page is an excellent example of how to keep things focused and engaging.
+Its sign-up page is an excellent example of how to keep things focused and engaging.

 When you land on the page, you’ll see a bold headline explaining precisely what you can do with the service.
 That leads you to the promise that you can get LiveChat free for 14 days if you sign up now.